A quick word on nutrition…

 Calorie & protein target

 I have set you an individual calorie and protein target based on your energy needs and goals.
-This is a start point from which we will monitor and adapt as required.
+This is a starting point from which we will monitor and adapt as required.

 Protein is minimum daily target & calories are a maximum weekly target.